LDTI-UON/apeg_documentation/docs/guides/Instructors.md

 ## Adding the LTI Link

-Once the templates have been setup you will be supplied with the details for the LTI link as it appears in [Blackboard Learn](https://uonline.newcastle.edu.au/webapps/portal/execute/tabs/tabAction?tab_tab_group_id=_301_1)
+Once the templates have been setup by the [Administrator](Administrators.md) you will be supplied with the details for the LTI link as it appears in [Blackboard Learn](https://uonline.newcastle.edu.au/webapps/portal/execute/tabs/tabAction?tab_tab_group_id=_301_1)

 ## LTI Link Settings